-Potato and Cheese Soup...from the kitchen of One Perfect Bite courtesy of Food and Wine magazine
+Potato and Cheese Omelet...from the kitchen of One Perfect Bite inspired by an adapted recipe that originally appeared in Saveur magazine

 1 (8-oz.) potato

 2 tablespoons finely shredded Parmesan or Gruyere

 1) Place potato in a large saucepan, cover with cold water, and bring to a boil over medium-high heat and cook until tender, about 30 minutes.
 Drain potato and set aside to cool for about 10 minutes.
 Peel potato, then refrigerate until chilled, at least 1 hour.
 Grate potato using large holes on a cheese grater.
 You should have about 1-1/4 cups shredded potatoes.

 2) Combine eggs, grated potato, salt and pepper, onion, garlic and cheese.
 Melt butter in a medium sized omelet pan (10-inch), pour in egg mixture and cook until top is nearly dry, about 5 to 10 minutes.
 Turn out of pan, folding omelet over itself as you transfer it to a serving plate.
 Serve immediately.
 Yield: 1 serving.

 One Year Ago Today: Sweet and Sour Pork

 Two Years Ago Today: Cumin Crusted Pork Chops